coreos/mockldap/docs/source/directories.rst

 ================

-The first step to using mockldap is to define some static LDAP content and install it as a mock :class:`~mockldap.ldapobject.LDAPObject`.
+The first step to using mockldap is to define some static LDAP content and install it as a mock :class:`~mockldap.LDAPObject`.
 For this, you will use :class:`mockldap.MockLdap`.
 Only one instance of this class should exist at a time; :meth:`~unittest.TestCase.setUpClass` is a good place to instantiate it.

 :class:`~mockldap.MockLdap` can mock multiple LDAP directories, identified by URI.
 You can provide directory content for URIs individually and you can also